-The cost to attend the 2019 CQL Conference through early-bird registration is $399 per attendee.
-After 8/14/19 the registration rate will increase to $475, and then increase to $499 for 'late registration' between 10/2/19 - 10/15/19.
+The cost to attend the 2019 CQL Conference is $475 per attendee.
+The registration rate will then increase to $499 for 'late registration' between 10/2/19 - 10/15/19.
 You can Register Online using the conference registration platform, ConstantContact, where you will enter in registration information for yourself and potential guests.
 After completing the registration form, you will be directed to the secure PayPal platform, where you can place your payment either using a credit card, or a PayPal account.

 *For travel-planning purposes, the conference will begin with registration at 8:00am EDT on October 22nd, 2019, and conclude around 11:30am EDT on October 24th, 2019.